CallumDennisIE/2405-hackathon-team3/README.md

  - Buttons are clearly labelled and easy to find.

 As a user, I want the game to be fun and engaging.
- - The game is straightforward and can be played immediately.
  - The base game, Top Trump, is well known among players of all ages, allowing even the youngest Star Wars fans to participate in this game.
  - The cards are designed using some of the most popular figures across the Star Wars universe, allowing users to reconnect with their favorite characters.
  - The game uses sound effects of iconic Star Wars sounds, allowing users to enjoy the experience with multiple senses.
  - The game provides feedback and a victory sound to keep the user motivated and engaged.
+ - The game contains many Easter Eggs in the form of gifs and quotes to keep users entertained.

 As a user, I want to receive feedback about my performance in the game.
  - The game provides feedback after a game ends in a win, loss, or draw.